Skip to content

 How will your curriculum be taught?

 Our curriculum plan is listed here.
-One thing that is fairly unique about MSU PA Medicine is the opportunity to learn side by side with medical students in an interprofessional program.
+One thing that is unique about MSU PA Medicine is the opportunity to learn side by side with medical students in an interprofessional program.
 You will spend about half of your course time in the same courses as our osteopathic medical students.
 Expect your time at MSU to be hands on, team-oriented, and engaging in the classroom.

 No, the MSUCOM PA Medicine Program does not require enrolled or prospective students to provide or solicit clinical sites or preceptors.